szotsaki/pyFIFOtax/README.md

 Always thoroughly examine the result.

 By default, the "symbol" column contains the ticker name.
-If you'd like to see the ISIN there instead, use the `--ticker-to-isin` flag.
+If you'd like to see the ISIN there instead, use the `--ibkr-ticker-to-isin` flag.

 Note the following limitations: